Five ways this happiness expert finds bliss at the office

 “One of the joys of my life is children’s literature and young adult literature,” Rubin says.
 It was while she was working on “The Happiness Project” that she realized she needed to make that a bigger part of her life and started a children’s literature group.
 (She’s now in three.)

-To celebrate the group’s 10th anniversary, the group gave her an original Quentin Blake drawing from Roal Dahl’s “Matilda” that hangs in her office.
+To celebrate the group’s 10th anniversary, the group gave her an original Quentin Blake drawing from Roald Dahl’s “Matilda” that hangs in her office.

 Pay Attention to Your Senses